-Of course, I still remember my trick-or-treating from “way back when” and the Strawberry Shortcake costume I donned on one of my first Halloween outings in my little neighborhood in northeastern Pennsylvania.
-I’m sure many fellow Gen Xers can relate to the stiff, uncomfortable plastic-bib-like costume that secured with plastic ties in the back and was fitted right over your everyday clothes.
-And let’s not forget the suffocating “sculptured” mask with tiny slits for eyes, little holes for your nostrils (if you were lucky) and the small, nearly pointless mouth opening.
-The flimsy mask secured over your head with a thin elastic band that tangled in your hair every five seconds or eventually popped off from being pulled on and off all night (in order to see and breathe).
+I’m sure many fellow Gen Xers can relate to the stiff, uncomfortable plastic-bib-like costume fitted right over your everyday clothes.
+And let’s not forget the suffocating “sculptured” mask with tiny slits for eyes and little holes for your nostrils (if you were lucky) that secured over your head with a thin elastic band that tangled in your hair from being pulled on and off all night (in order to see and breathe).

 Halloween is the deadliest day of the year for children.
 The sad reality is that children are more likely to be fatally struck by a vehicle while trick-or-treating than on any other night of the year.
-A study published in the JAMA Pediatrics found that for children between the ages 4 and 8 years of age, the risk of pedestrian fatality was 10 times higher on Halloween.
-Sperling’s Best Places revealed that most of the fatalities occurred with children ages 12-15 (32 percent of all child fatalities), followed by children ages 5-8 (23 percent).
+A study published in JAMA Pediatrics found that October 31 now ranks as the deadliest day of the year for child pedestrians, with kids ages 4 to 8 facing a tenfold higher risk of fatal accidents.
+Sperling’s Best Places revealed that most of the fatalities occurred with children ages 12–15 (32 percent of all child fatalities), followed by children ages 5–8 (23 percent).

 - Do not trick-or-treat alone.
 A parent, approved adult or responsible older sibling should always accompany young children.